genesiscommunitysuccess/docs/docs/platform-reference/integrations/notify/email.md

     "bcc": []
 }
 ```
+Any of the `to`, `cc`, or `bcc` fields in the structure above can be omitted if they are empty arrays.
+In this instance, all three are present to show all the potential fields.

 When you use [SendIt] to send data to the database, keep two things in mind.

-* [SendIt} uses quotes to delimit strings.
+* [SendIt] uses quotes to delimit strings.
 So, if there quotes within any string in your data, you need to escape them.
-* [SendIt} interprets a new line as a new row in the database.
+* [SendIt] interprets a new line as a new row in the database.
 So, make sure all the relevant data is on one single line - remove any unwanted line breaks.

-For example, here we are going to run [SendIt] to send an empty distribution list to the data base.
+For example, here we are going to run [SendIt] to send an empty distribution list to the database.

 The command is:  `SendIt -t GATEWAY.CSV`